AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

    - Arrays are not pointers
    - Parameters are implicitly passed by reference

-* Only use them when needed
+.. tip:: Only use them when needed

 ---------------
 Stack Vs Heap